 ADVANCE SEAT ASSIGNMENT

 The airlines operating the chartered flights does not accept advance seat assignment.
 Actual seat assignment will be provided at the airport.
 Please note that smarTours is not involved with your seat assignments.

 2021 DEPARTURES: PASSPORT, VISA, AND OTHER DOCUMENTATION

-The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for people-to-people travel (Educational Activities – CFR 515.565), where each traveler follows a full time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba to learn about their unique culture.
+The following documents and steps are required for legal travel to Cuba sponsored by smarTours under a general license for Support for the Cuban People (Section 515.574), where each traveler follows a full-time schedule of activities involving meaningful interaction between the traveler and individuals in Cuba to learn about their unique culture.
 The following information applies to U.S. citizens and non-U.S. citizens, except for Cuban-born U.S. citizens.

 1. If you have not already done so, make sure your passport is valid for at least 6 months after the date of return.